-An Allowance for Credit Losses (ACL) is established for all financial instruments, except for financial assets classified or designated as fair value to profit and loss (FVTPL) and equity securities designated as fair value other comprehensive income (FVOCI), which are not subject to impairment assessment.
+An Allowance for Credit Losses (ACL) is established for all financial instruments, except for financial assets classified or designated as fair value to profit and loss (FVTPL) and equity securities designated as fair value through other comprehensive income (FVOCI), which are not subject to impairment assessment.
 Assets subject to impairment assessment include certain loans, debt securities and accrued interest receivable.
 ACL on loans is presented in Allowance for loan losses.
 ACL on debt securities measured at FVOCI is presented in Other components of equity.
 Other financial assets carried at amortised cost are presented net of ACL on Balance Sheet.

 Off-balance sheet items subject to impairment assessment include financial guarantees and undrawn loan commitments.
 For certain wealth management products, expected credit losses are measured based on the total exposure and are not attributable to the on- and off-balance sheet components.
-For these products, ACL is presented in Other Liabilities - Provisions.
+For these products, ACL is presented in Allowance for Loan Losses to the extent that ACL does not exceed the related loan balance, and thereafter presented in Other Liabilities - Provisions.
 For all other off-balance sheet products subject to impairment assessment, ACL is separately calculated and included in Other Liabilities - Provisions.

-The Company interacts with the Group when calculating expected credit losses utilising its scale and sophistication of modelling processes as well as governance structure in order to measure the ACL on each balance sheet date according to a three-stage expected credit loss impairment model.
-It also has its own local governance and oversight of its calculation, which includes local adjustments The three stage model per for credit losses follows:
+The Company interacts with RBC Group when calculating expected credit losses utilising its scale and sophistication of modelling processes as well as governance structure in order to measure the ACL on each balance sheet date according to a three-stage expected credit loss impairment model.
+It also has its own local governance and oversight of its calculation, which includes local adjustments.
+The three-stage model per for credit losses follows: